KDE/kontainer/README.md

 ## Build Instructions

-1. Make sure Qt 6.9 (or newer) is installed on your system.
+1. Ensure Qt 6.9+ is installed
-2. Inside the project directory, run:
+2. Clone and enter the project directory
+3. Build the project:

 ```bash
 cmake .
 make
 ```

-3. This will build the project completely and produce the executable.
+4. This will build the project completely and produce the executable.

 ## License